 Visual Workshop has undergone significant developments since the release of version 1.
-It has made large steps towards the long term goal to be an 'Integrated Development Environment' for preparing, modifying, checking, running and analysing results from the ANSWERS codes MONK, WIMS, MCBEND and RANKERN.
-Feedback from beta test customers has been very positive saying have found the results and event log display features particularly useful.
+It has made large steps towards the long term goal to be an

+'Integrated Development Environment' for preparing, modifying, checking, running and analysing results from the ANSWERS codes MCBEND, MONK and RANKERN.
+Feedback from customers has been very positive saying have found the results and event log display features particularly useful.